How To Cope With Chronic Stress In 2020

 Sleep: If you are not sleeping well or are sleep deprived you will likely perform poorly at work, feel irritable and be short tempered.
 Sleep deprivation is often a major contributor to chronic stress.

-Exercise: This is an obvious no-brainer.
+Exercise: This may seem obvious.
 Every study shows the benefits of getting any form of exercise.
 It will help to reduce stress and is essential for well-being.
-Exercise by itself may not prevent stress but it will help you feel better.
+Exercise by itself will not prevent stress but it can help reduce it, help you feel better and calm you down.

 Laugh a lot: Laugh often, lighten up, be a little less serious and try finding the humor in things.
 You’ll cheer others up and enjoy yourself more often.
 Laughing is good for you physically and mentally and can help put things in perspective.

-Don’t procrastinate: If you often find yourself putting things off or avoiding what you know needs to be done you are unnecessarily causing stress.
+Don’t procrastinate: If you often find yourself putting things off or avoiding what you know needs to be done you are unnecessarily causing yourself stress.
 Deadlines can creep up quickly and you may find yourself becoming frantic because you procrastinated.
+Make use of the time you have as we are all being asked to spend more time at home.

 Learn to compromise: Negotiation is a fundamental principal in business, politics and life.
 If you want something you have to give something.
 Everybody wins when there is flexibility.

-Read other articles on coping with stress you may be interested in:
+Other articles on coping with stress you may find interesting:

 About the Author